ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/cross-platform/matrix/3-code-1.md

 Note that `die` has been annotated with the `noreturn` attribute.
 This is a new feature of C++ that allows the compiler to take advantage of the fact that `die` will *not* return, so no code will be executed after it has been called.
-This information was previously passed thru compiler specific annotations, but now C++ provides a generic way to pass such information to the different compilers.
+This information was previously passed through compiler-specific annotations, but now C++ provides a generic way to pass such information to the different compilers.